KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 If you follow the instructions for the installations steps above, all of the below applications will be set to startup automatically if you restart the server.
-In the Hortonworks sandbox the services for Kylo and NiFI are set to start after all of the services managed by Ambari are started.
+In the Hortonworks sandbox, the services for Kylo and NiFI are set to start after all of the services managed by Ambari have started.

 For starting and stopping the 3 Kylo services there you